 Description A bluejay bird finds a place to perch on a cluster of rusty rural mailboxes.
 Underneath, a yellow butterfly is attracted to the lavender morning glory blooms and stops to investigate.
 Inside an open mailbox sits a brightly wrapped gift left by a thoughtful friend.
 Oil painting inspired by my days as a substitute rural mail carrier.

-Vivian Eagleson, Arab Member Since June 2010 Artist Statement My interest in art began at a very eary age.
+Vivian Eagleson, Joppa Member Since June 2010 Artist Statement My interest in art began at a very eary age.
 My mother taught art as a school teacher and gave private instruction as well.
 Like my mother, my art reflects the beauty of God's creative work in nature.
-I went to art shows with my mother and sold my first painting in 1965 when I was 15 years old.
+I went to art shows with my mother and sold my first painting when I was 15 years old.
 I still have the receipt for that first sale.
 Since then I have made many more sales and have even won a few awards at art shows.
-When I was in High School I was Art Editor of the Annual Staff my Junior and Senior years and was voted Most Talented Girl in my graduating class.
-I graduated Auburn University with a Bachelor of Science Degree and later I studied Nuclear Medicine Technology in Atlanta, GA and graduated in 1977.
+When I was in High School I was Art Editor on the Annual Staff my Junior and Senior years and was voted Most Talented Girl in my graduating class.
+I graduated Auburn University with a Bachelor of Science Degree and later I studied Nuclear Medicine Technology in Atlanta, GA.
 I continued my interest in art and attended several workshops and showed my paintings at local art shows.
-After living in the Atlanta area for a number of years, I decided to return home to my roots in rural north Alabama where I reside with several dogs, cats, one bird and my God given love of art.
+After living in the Atlanta area for a number of years, I decided to return home to my roots in rural north Alabama where I reside with several dogs and cats and my God given love of art.